-Northwest Community College offers a diverse series of programs designed to serve the large Native population in the College area.
-Grouped under the title "Aboriginal Studies", the courses, seminars and non-credit workshops are designed to take a hard and realistic look at lifestyle, literature, history and politics in relation to the Native nations of the Northwest.
+Northwest Community College offers a diverse series of programs primarily designed to serve the large Native population in the College area.
+Grouped under the titlde "Aboriginal Studies", the courses, seminars and noncredit workshops are designed to take a hard an realistic look at lifestyle, literature, history and politics in relation to the Native nations of the Northwest.